Eschatologue/CM_wiki/docs/class/barbarian/index.md

 ### Level 1: Rage

 You can imbue yourself with a primal power called Rage, a force that grants you extraordinary might and resilience.
-You can enter it as a :rsc-b: Bonus Action if you aren’t wearing Heavy armour.
+You can enter it as a :rsc-b: Bonus Action if you aren't wearing Heavy armour.

 You can enter your Rage the number of times shown for your Barbarian level in the Rages column of the Barbarian Features table.
 You regain one expended use when you finish a Short Rest, and you regain all expended uses when you finish a Long Rest.